pvini07BR/3DSky/README.md

 ~~Also, to be able to run it and make HTTPS requests, you will need a SSL certificate file.
 It's a file called ``cacert.pem``, and it should be under the ``config/ssl`` directory on the 3DS' SD card.~~

+~~You can get that file here: https://curl.se/docs/caextract.html~~

 You no longer need to download the file.
 This app now checkes and downloads the SSL certificate file for you.

-You can get that file here: https://curl.se/docs/caextract.html

 # Known issues